 We received an email today from the Home Office in connection with fee rise to come into force from 29 March 2019

-Legislation was laid in Parliament yesterday (07 March) which sets out a number of changes to border and immigration fees.
+The legislation was laid in Parliament yesterday (07 March) which sets out several changes to border and immigration fees.
 Most of these changes will come into effect from 29 March 2019; with changes to the EU Settlement Scheme from 30 March 2019; the fee exception for Afghan Locally Employed Staff from 06 April 2019 and Border Force above-basic services and Fast Track from 01 July 2019.

 Careful consideration is given when setting fees in line with the powers set out in the 2014 Immigration Act, to ensure that we are reducing the contribution from UK taxpayers to funding the Border, Immigration and Citizenship systems, whilst continuing to provide and invest in a service that remains attractive to our customers and competitive with other countries.

 Nearly all applications for individuals seeking to visit, work or study in the UK are now made online and the application is simple and straightforward to complete.